solidocean007/Retail-Sight/README.md

 - 🎯 **Goal Tracking:** Attach posts to company or supplier goals (e.g., Gallo wine programs) for streamlined reporting.
 - 🧑‍🤝‍🧑 **Team Collaboration:** Users can view and interact with posts from others in their company or supplier network.
 - 🔐 **Permissions & Roles:** Role-based access for admins, sales reps, and suppliers to control what each user sees and can do.
+- 💬 **Feedback & Discussion**: Posts can receive direct comments from teammates, suppliers, or distributors.
+This enables real-time feedback, Q&A, and discussion on each display.
+- 🎁 **Recognition & Rewards** (Planned): Companies may optionally attach prizes, shout-outs, or incentives to displays that meet goals or stand out for creativity.

 🔁 Real-Time Collaboration
 💬 Commenting System: Users can add, like, and delete comments on posts.
 Comment modals show timestamps and dynamically update.